-For anyone who’s even been victimized by one of these cognitive errors or a seemingly endless number of others, which is everyone, it’s certain that their brain didn’t offer them a view of clarity but rather one rooted in self-serving deception.
+Obviously, some of these are more serious than others.
+If someone doesn’t use the right trading app uk for their stock investments and loses money then this is more life-changing than someone misinterpreting what someone said.
+But the point is that for anyone who’s even been victimized by one of these cognitive errors or a seemingly endless number of others, which is everyone, it’s certain that their brain didn’t offer them a view of clarity but rather one rooted in self-serving deception.
 Yet, despite the fact that mental gaffs make it appear as if there a problem with our brains’ hardwiring, the mind’s faulty nature serves an important evolutionary purpose, and can be considered an advantageous design feature of natural selection, because it keep us safe and help us accomplish the all important ‘goal’ of procreation.
 The prolific quantitative psychologist and science author Donald Hoffman sheds additional light on how evolution gave way to distorted ways of thinking:

 Evolution has shaped us with perceptions that allow us to survive.
 They guide adaptive behaviors.
 But part of that involves hiding from us the stuff we don’t need to know.
 And that’s pretty much all of reality, whatever reality might be.
 If you had to spend all that time figuring it out, the tiger would eat you.”